Techtonica/curriculum/projects/eventonica-react.md

 4. In your React app directory, run `npm install`.
 5. Make sure your React app works by running `npm start`.
 You should be able to go to `http://localhost:3001/` and see it running.
 6. In another Terminal tab, run your Express app.
 Once they are both running, you're ready to code React!

-#### Step 3: Write the React code
+#### Step 4: Write the React code
-Build out your UI!
-You should use React to make the UI look how you want it to.
+* Build out your UI!
+You should use React to build the UI according to your design.
 Take a look at `src/index.js` and `src/App.js` as starting points.

-Then have your React code call the Eventonica API running on your Express app, to enable users to create/read/update/delete events through your React UI.
-If you've never used React to interact with an API before, you will need to learn how to have your React code call an API and display the results.
+* One of the advantages of React is reusability: think about what sorts of components you will need more than once - some examples could include styled buttons or an event info card.
+These are the things that you should make into components.
+Then all you have to do is pass in the different text or functions as props, while the rest can simply be repeated.

+* Keep an eye on the time - remember you are building an MVP (Minimum Viable Product), something clean and usable, with as few features as possible so you can pay more attention to a good user experience.

+#### Supplemental Materials
 Here's a good starting point for how to interact with an API from React: https://reactjs.org/docs/faq-ajax.html

 Here's a helpful page about the Fetch API, which is one good way to make API requests from the browser, including from React components: https://flaviocopes.com/fetch-api/